-The Oric-1 was a direct competitor the the Sinclair ZX Spectrum, and — like its rival — it was released in 1982.
-These 8-bit machines both offered with a choice of 16 or 48 KB of RAM, and were similar in price.
-The Oric was somewhat larger than the Spectrum.
+The Oric-1 was a direct competitor the the Sinclair ZX Spectrum.
+Like its rival, it was released in 1982, with a choice of 16 or 48 KB of RAM, and a similar price tag.

-After finding out about the Oric’s superior sound facilities, I wished I’d had one instead of a Spectrum.
+After finding out about the Oric’s superior sound facilities, I wished I’d chosen one instead of a Spectrum.
 I always wanted to try one out, but I never did back then.

 I was also interested in seeing how the Oric’s 6502 microprocessor — clocked at 1 MHz — compared to the Z80 found in the Spectrum.
 (I would eventually learn more about 6502 when I got a Commodore 64.)